totoleon/aws-onboard/index.md

-# AWS training for starters
+# AWS training for beginners
 This course provides entry level training for Amazon Web Service.

+The target audiences are the IT students/graduates who want are intereested in cloud and find related job.

+The course aims helping candidates to get started with AWS with hands on experience.
+By the end of the course, candidates are supposed to:
+- Better understand of IT in general
+- Identifying basics of AWS and cloud concepts
+- Describe core AWS services with practical experience
+- Knowing most of AWS services on the domain map
+- Name some of the fundamental cloud concepts and best practise
+- Pass AWS Certified Cloud Practitioner exam
+- Be exposed to more job opportunities

 ### Syllabus
 ---